De Montfort University: What it's really like

 What is De Montfort University?

-De Montfort University (DMU) is located in Leicester in the East Midlands, right in the heart of England.
-It’s well connected to major cities across the country like London, which is just two hours away via public transport.
+De Montfort University (DMU) is in Leicester in the East Midlands, right in the heart of England.
+It’s well connected to major cities like London, which is just two hours away by public transport.

-Many of DMU’s courses are accredited by professional bodies, meaning your learning is informed by current industry practice and gives you significant exemptions from professional qualifications once you graduate.
+Many of DMU’s courses are accredited by professional bodies.
+This means your learning is informed by industry practice and gives you exemptions from professional qualifications once you graduate.

 DMU has 26,000 students, at least 5,000 of which are international.